AppGharage/Epay-Docs/source/docs/quick-setup.md

 ### 1. Create Integration
 To be able to use our APIs you will first need to create an Integration.
-The integration you create gives you an **app_id** and **app_scret** to get access to all protected resources.
+The integration you create gives you an **app_id** and **app_scret** to generate an API access token.

 To create an Integration;
 - Head over to your Dashboard